MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 **Document the decision in an architecture decision record (ADR)**.
 Document each decision along with justification.

 **Follow up on implementation**.
 All decisions must be communicated and implemented.
-Learn from  implementation for future decisions and look for areas that decisions were not identified, and risk was introduced due to that.
+Learn from  implementation for future decisions and look for areas that decisions weren't identified, and risk was introduced due to that.

 ## Know standardized cloud design patterns